 Learning Architecture, Instructional Design and Technology

-As a Learning Architect, I work with physical spaces, course materials, teaching and learning styles, technology and multiple instructional formats to design rich learning biomes that nurture scientific thought and self-determined learning behaviors in students.
-I collaborate with faculty and students on course and program designs to produce authentic learning outcomes that develop academic and professional skills and abilities for ALL students.
-Currently, I work with teams of faculty, students, instructional designers, educational technologists, career center staff, and business/industry professionals on the campus-wide implementation of integrative eportfolios and multimodal media to enhance inquiry and evidence-based reflective practice.
-We are providing learning opportunities to the Maker Generation.
+As a Learning Architect, I work with physical and cyber spaces, course materials, teaching and learning styles, technology and multiple instructional formats to design rich learning biomes that nurture scientific thought and self-determined learning behaviors in students.
+I collaborate with faculty and students on the course and program designs to produce authentic learning outcomes that develop academic and professional skills and abilities for ALL students.
+Previously, I worked with teams of faculty, students, instructional designers, educational technologists, career center staff, and business/industry professionals on the campus-wide implementation of integrative ePortfolios and multimodal media experiences to enhance inquiry and evidence-based reflective practice.
+Educators are providing learning opportunities to the Maker Generation.
 We teach to their learning needs.
 My specializations in instructional design and technologies include

 - the physical and virtual design of interactive, collaborative classroom space to engage students in creative inquiry and scientific learning in team-based environments,

-- empowering faculty to build student-centered learning environments that evoke inquiry, discovery, and self-determined learning behaviors,
+- supporting and empowering faculty to build student-centered learning environments that evoke inquiry, discovery, and self-determined learning behaviors,

-- Presentation Zen and Pecha Kucha instruction using cloud applications and live streaming to YouTube for classroom presentations and professional branding,
+- Presentation Zen and Pecha Kucha instruction techniques using cloud applications and live streaming to YouTube for the design of classroom presentations and professional branding,

-concept mapping with related technologies for engaging collaborative brainstorming sessions and evidenced-based reflection in STEM disciplines,
+- project management tools for development and implementation of instructional technologies, assessment strategies, and concept mapping for engaging collaborative brainstorming sessions and evidenced-based reflection in STEM disciplines,

 - the design of measurable course learning objectives and rubrics to engage self-assessment, peer review, and assure successful learning outcomes,